Present and Exhibit Your Work

 Richmond Public Art Program

-Public Art maintains two artist rosters which includes a list of pre-screened and -selected artists for the Community Mural Program and Utility Box Wraps.
-The rosters are updated every 2-3 years and artists are added to the list through an application process.
+Public Art maintains two artist rosters which includes a list of pre-screened and -selected artists for the Community Mural Program and Urban Infrastructure Art Program.
+The rosters are updated every 2 years and artists are added to the list through an application process.
 Subscribe to the Public Art email list and the Arts and Culture eBlast to learn about these opportunities as they arise.

 Public Art often issues artist calls for public art projects and individual commissions.
-Artist calls vary wildly and include opportunities to display artwork on the No. 3 Road Art Columns (six artists per year), Artists Engaging Community program, and commissions to create all manner of artworks and structures for public spaces.
+Artist calls vary wildly and include opportunities to display artwork on the No. 3 Road Art Columns (six artists per year), Engaging Artists in Community Program, and commissions to create all manner of artworks and structures for public spaces.
 Subscribe to the Public Art email list and the Arts and Culture eBlast to receive updates.

 New to Public Art?